fiveai/ros_comm/README.md

 For convenience of running the benchmarks, we have also included TZC in this repository.
 TZC was developed by a group researchers afilliated to Tsinghua University, China and University of Maryland, USA and is described more fully in the _TZC: Efficient Inter-Process Communication for Robotics Middleware with Partial Serialization_.
 Its authors have released it under the [BSD](https://github.com/qboticslabs/tzc_transport/blob/master/package.xml) license.

-## Building and running benchmarks natively

-The following steps build the code directly on the host machine.

-### Cloning the repo and switching to the target branch
+## Cloning the repository and switching to the target branch

 Note that we clone the repository into `$HOME/ros_comm/src/ros_comm` in this step.
 We assume this directory in subsequent steps.
 If you prefer to use a different working directory, the subsequent steps will need to be appropriately modified.